Chandos Brudenell-Bruce, 6th Marquess of Ailesbury: Career

-Lord Cardigan was promoted to the rank of captain in the Royal Wiltshire Yeomanry on 3 September 1898, supernumerary to the establishment.
+He was promoted to the rank of captain in the Royal Wiltshire Yeomanry on 3 September 1898, supernumerary to the establishment.
 He fought with the regiment in the Second Boer War, for which he was mentioned in dispatches, and was appointed a Companion of the Distinguished Service Order in November 1900.
 He was confirmed as a captain on the establishment in May 1902.
 He fought in the Great War, during which he was again mentioned in dispatches and he received the Territorial Decoration for his service in the Territorial Force.
 Postwar he commanded 220 (Wiltshire) Battery in 55th (Wessex) Brigade, Royal Field Artillery.

+His son Cedric writes, in an addendum to Brudenell-Bruce's memoir dated shortly after the latter's death, that one of the defining attributes of Brudenell-Bruce's life was his relation to the military, and, more particularly, his difficulty in persuading the military to accept him.
+On ending his education prematurely, he sought to enrol via a militia, and was gazetted to the Argyll and Sutherland Highlanders at Stirling in 1890.
+He spent 5 years during the 1890s studying at a "crammer" at Bristol, during which period it became clear that his eyesight was too poor for regular army membership.
+Following this, his military affiliation was switched from the militia to the county yeomanry, which he comments was "a great step-down".

+In early 1899, he and his friend Richard "Dick" Hennessy (1876-1953) undertook an extended trip to India.
+On the boat journey there, he met his first wife, who was travelling the same route.
+Brudenell-Bruce toured extensively through and beyond the Indian subcontinent.
+Later in the year, word reached him in Mandalay that war in South Africa was imminent, and he made haste to make himself available to the British forces.
+Despite having no commission, he purchased horses and sailed for Durban in October 1899.
+In South Africa, he was found a role working in the supply corps, in which capacity he served during both the Siege of Ladysmith and the Advance on Pretoria.
+He left South Africa in September 1900.

+Continuing as a member of the territorials, Brudenell-Bruce was mobilised for the Great War in August 1914, and was deployed to the Western Front in November 1915, serving through the remainder of the war with the supply corps.
+He was demobilised in November 1919.

 He was invested as a Knight of Grace of the Order of St John of Jerusalem.
 He was appointed a Deputy Lieutenant of Wiltshire on 19 July 1920, and was a Justice of the Peace.

 He was involved in conservative and right-wing politics and during the 1920s was a member of the reactionary British Fascists.
+He seems to have later thought better of fascist affiliations, and in 1943 wrote regarding Oswald Mosley that Mosley had been "bitten with the virus of Fascism".